Codecademy/docs/content/sql/concepts/commands/terms/union/union.md

 ---
-Title: 'UNION'
+Title: "UNION"
-Description: 'Combines the results of two or more SELECT queries.'
+Description: "Combines the results of two or more SELECT queries."
 Subjects:
-  - 'Data Science'
+  - "Data Science"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Database'
+  - "Database"
-  - 'Queries'
+  - "Queries"
-  - 'PostgreSQL'
+  - "PostgreSQL"
-  - 'MySQL'
+  - "MySQL"
-  - 'SQLite'
+  - "SQLite"
-  - 'Tables'
+  - "Tables"
 CatalogContent:
-  - 'learn-sql'
+  - "learn-sql"
-  - 'paths/analyze-data-with-sql'
+  - "paths/analyze-data-with-sql"
 ---

 The **`UNION`** command combines the results of two or more [`SELECT`](https://www.codecademy.com/resources/docs/sql/commands/select) queries.
 When two queries with the same number of columns are joined together with the `UNION` command, the combined results from both queries are returned. `UNION` is placed between the two queries being combined.